tarantool/metrics/doc/monitoring/getting_started_cartridge.rst

 Creating a custom health check format
 -------------------------------------

-By default, the response of the health command contains a status code of 200 if everything is okay, and a status code of 500 if the instance is unhealthy.
-You can set your own response format in the following way:
+By default, the response of the health command contains a status code of

+* ``200`` -- if everything is okay,
+* ``500`` --  if the instance is unhealthy.

+You can set your own response
+format in the following way:

 .. code-block:: lua